 Born in Mexico City raised in Los Angeles, Andrea found strength and comfort throughout her youth by organizing and creating art in her community.
 She has helped found two important collectives in her community: Ovarian Psycos and Ni Santas.
 Both of these collectives focus on team-building and empowering women of color, while addressing pertinent issues in our communities.

-Lewis coordinates Portal operations in Milwaukee, local outreach, and business development in the Amani neighborhood.
+Lewis coordinates Portal operations in Milwaukee and Chicago, as well as local outreach, and business development in the Amani neighborhood.
 Lewis is also the Outreach Coordinator for the Milwaukee Fatherhood Initiative, and is a leader working on community and restorative justice his community.

 Tomas Ramirez is an interpreter and translator who studied at the Instituto Superior de Intérpretes y Traductores in Mexico City.
 He is also a freelance booking agent and has worked with several entertainment agencies like Ache Entretenimiento, Filter Mexico, TAPE, Sicario, among others.
 He has produced dozens of concerts and performances through the Mexico City Portal.